axolotlsAxolotl Water Change Schedule: How Often, How Much, Step-by-Step Procedure, Emergency Triggers,...

 Step 4: Add replacement water slowly

 Pour or siphon the prepared, dechlorinated, temperature-matched replacement water into the tank slowly.
 Dumping a bucket of water directly creates a current surge that stresses the axolotl and can disturb substrate.
 Pour along the side of the tank or over a flat surface (a plate placed on the substrate works well) to diffuse the flow.
-If using a Python-type water changer connected to the faucet, reduce the flow rate and ensure the inline dechlorinator is functioning or pre-treat the incoming water.
-The current and flow control guide explains why minimizing water disturbance matters for axolotl welfare.
+If using a Python-type water changer connected to the faucet, reduce the flow rate and either run an inline dechlorinator or pre-treat the incoming water in a separate vessel.
+The hub axolotl care guide covers the broader handling-and-stress framework that informs the slow-refill rule.

 Step 5: Restart the filter and check equipment